zorael/kameloso/README.md

 #### Display settings

 The bot uses [terminal ANSI colouring](https://en.wikipedia.org/wiki/ANSI_escape_code#3-bit_and_4-bit), and text colours are by default set to go well with dark terminal backgrounds.
 If you instead have a bright background, text may be difficult to read (e.g. white on white), depending on your terminal emulator.
-If so, try passing the `--bright` argument, and/or modify the configuration file to enable `brightTerminal` under `[Core]`.
+If so, try passing the `--bright` argument, or modify the configuration file to enable `brightTerminal` under `[Core]` to make the setting persistent.
 If only some colours work, try limiting colouring to only those by disabling `extendedColours`, also under `[Core]`.
 If one or more colours are still too dark or too bright even with the right `brightTerminal` setting, please refer to your terminal appearance settings.

 An alternative is to disable colours entirely with `--monochrome`.